top of page

 Find Out More

 These courses are templates of possible routes of study and can be combined, adapted, or designed from scratch to suit your interests and goals.
 Dr. Orton will work with you to design a course of private tutorials tailored to your needs, ability and schedule – whether you are undertaking your own research for an independent project, writing a book or simply have a personal interest.
-Find out what it’s like to work with her here.
+Click the link to find out what it’s like to work with her.

 bottom of page